-While the primary source and focus of revenues for a Premier Floorball franchise is on player registration fees into club leagues, tournaments, camps etc. (i.e. Enrollments), there are a number of other floorball activities that can generate additional revenues and serve to build interest in floorball.
+While the primary source of revenues for a franchise is on player registration fees into club leagues and U10 programs (i.e. Enrollments), there are a number of other floorball activities that can generate additional revenues and serve to build interest in floorball such as:

 CAN I BE ASSURED TO MAKE AN INCOME FROM A PREMIER FLOORBALL FRANCHISE?

 Unfortunately, there are no guarantees.
-The financial success/ loss of owning any business is primarily dependent on the input and efforts of each franchisee and secondly on the support system behind the business.
+The financial success/ loss of owning any business is primarily dependent on the input and efforts of each franchisee.
 Economics, community environments, competition, personnel and many other external factors can also dramatically affect any business revenues.

-Premier Floorball Inc., however, does help to better the odds by providing franchisee support with training, software, marketing systems, supply chains and business management tools and a network of third party approved suppliers in the field of sponsorship, social media, accounting, advertising, event planning and floorball training.
-Owning a franchise helps as it shortens the learning curve, gives direct access to experts in their field, connects like minded business owners for support an innovation and alleviates the personnel burden/risks that many independent entrepreneurs experience with going in alone on a business.
+Owning a franchise shortens the learning curve, gives direct access to experts in their field, connects like minded business owners for support an innovation and alleviates the sole burden/risks that many independent entrepreneurs experience with going in alone on a DIY business.

-Premier Floorball Inc. believes that its relationship with franchisees is one of a ‘strategic partnership’ whereby each brings their expertise together for a shared responsibility in growing the business and delivering superior quality services/products to our players, coaches, officials and administrators.
+Premier Floorball Inc. relationship with franchisees is one of a ‘strategic partnership‘ where each brings their talents, hard work and expertise together for a shared responsibility in growing the business and delivering superior quality services/products to our players, coaches, officials and administrators.

 It is important that applicants consider their lifestyle needs, family responsibilities, financial resources, time, health and any other influences before committing to purchasing the rights to a Premier Floorball Inc. franchise.